Fellowships Offered

 There are 3 positions (2 funded, 1 self-funded/ sponsored) in this one-year clinical fellowship which will provide excellent exposure to multi-modality imaging of cardiovascular and thoracic disease.
 The fellowship is structured with primary emphasis on Cardiac CT and MR and a strong emphasis on general thoracic CT.

-3. Thoracic CT is performed for a wide variety of indications ranging from textbook respiratory medicine indications (interstitial lung disease, sarcoid and lung cancer) to more unique specialized indications (St Michael’s cares for large Cystic Fibrosis, Hereditary Hemorrhagic Telangiectasia and Infectious Diseases populations).
+Thoracic CT is performed for a wide variety of indications ranging from textbook respiratory medicine indications (interstitial lung disease, sarcoid and lung cancer) to more unique specialized indications (St Michael’s cares for large Cystic Fibrosis, Hereditary Hemorrhagic Telangiectasia and Infectious Diseases populations).

 We have a 512-slice dual-energy GE Revolution volumetric CT scanner and two 64-detector GE CT scanners.
 We have 2 cardiac capable clinical 1.5T Philips Achieva dStream Broadband MR scanners (one with complete cardiac tissue mapping package [T1, T2 and T2*]) and 2 cardiac capable 3T Siemens Skyra scanners (one with a full 3T cardiac tissue mapping package [T1 and T2]).
 Research studies are performed on one of the 3T Siemens Skyra scanners.
-Postprocessing in CT is performed on TeraRecon, Circle CVI and GE Advantage software installed on multiple workstations, and MRI post-processing is performed on cvi42 (which has tissue mapping, perfusion and strain analysis packages) and TeraRecon.
+Postprocessing in CT is performed on TeraRecon, Circle CVI and GE Advantage software installed on multiple workstations, and MRI post-processing is performed on cvi42 (which has tissue mapping, perfusion, strain, and 4D flow analysis packages) and TeraRecon.

 Our department has excellent interactions with the Divisions of Cardiology, Cardiac Surgery, Vascular Surgery and Respirology, which will enrich the learning experience of the fellows.
 The fellow will be expected to present cases at weekly Structural Heart Rounds.
 The fellow may attend educational and clinical cardiology and respirology rounds.
 The fellow will gain a wide variety of skills by being responsible for managing all aspects of the clinical imaging service in CT and MR.